 The platform also charges a spread on all trades, which is the difference between the bid and ask price.
-The size of the spread will depend on the asset being traded as well as the country the trade is being conducted in, but it’s around 0.8% to 1.2% across the U.S. and Europe and around 1.8% anywhere else in the world for Bitcoin (BTC) and Ethereum (ETH).
+The spread will depend on the asset being traded as well as the country you're in, but it's around 0.8% to 1.2% across the U.S. and Europe and around 1.8% anywhere else in the world for Bitcoin (BTC) and Ethereum (ETH).

-This spread rate is expensive, and considering it can be even higher for cryptocurrencies with lower liquidity, it’s to be expected that your investment returns will be reduced significantly (especially in larger trades, where you’ll be losing thousands of dollars in the blink of an eye).
-This is a stark contrast to exchanges like CoinSmart, Bitbuy, and Newton, which charge very low fees.
+This spread is expensive, and considering it can be even higher for cryptocurrencies with lower liquidity, it's to be expected that your investment returns will be reduced significantly (especially in larger trades, where you'll be losing thousands of dollars in the blink of an eye).
+This makes Uphold almost as expensive as Shakepay and Newton.

 Deposit & Withdrawal Fees